Esri/arcgis-maps-sdk-dotnet-demos/README.md

 * [`Viewshed analysis in tabletop AR with Xamarin.Forms`](src/ViewshedInTabletopAR) - Demonstrates how to do a viewshed analysis in a tabletop AR scenario using a moving graphic with Xamarin.Forms.
 * [`Offline workflows`](src/OfflineWorkflowsSample) - Demonstrates how to browse a portal for offline-enabled maps and take them offline.
 Also demonstrates how to open maps previously taken offline.
 * [`KML Viewer`](src/KmlViewer) - A UWP app for visualizing KML/KMZ files in 2D and 3D.
+* [`Editing geometries in a SceneView`](src/SceneViewEdit) - A Windows Desktop app demonstrating how to do geometry editing in 3D using a customer editor.

 ### Demos (v10.2.x)

 * [`Measure Tool`](src/MeasureTool) - A sample demonstrating how to extend the editor to create a measure tool.
-* [`Editing geometries in a SceneView`](src/SceneViewEdit) - A Windows Desktop app demonstrating how to do geometry editing in 3D.

 ## Resources